pppp0722/pppp0722/README.md

+### Hi there! 👋

-Currently working as a Backend Developer at Kakao Corp.
+Currently working as a Backend Developer.